 |Decentralized control||Centralized control|

 In a centralized payment processor, we trust the central authority to verify transactions and update balances.
 However, in a decentralized payment processor, everyone runs everything by listening for and downloading new transactions.
 But in what order?
-Lack of agreement on ordering leads to a potential problem which prevents everyone from agreeing on a common state of the network.
+Lack of agreement on the order of transactions leads to a potential problem - the inability of everyone to agree on a common state of the network.

 |Order 1||Order 2|